Percentile

-In statistics, a k-th percentile, also known as percentile score or centile, is a score (e.g., a data point) below which a given percentage k of all scores in its frequency distribution exists ("exclusive" definition).
-Alternatively, it is a score at or below which a given percentage of the all scores exists ("inclusive" definition).
-I.e., a score in the k-th percentile would be above approximately k% of all scores in its set.
-For example, under the exclusive definition, the 97th percentile is the value such that 97% of the data points are less than it.
-Percentiles depends on how scores are arranged.
+In statistics, a percentile or percentile score, also known as centile (often denoted as $P_k$ or Pk, for a given percentage k), is a score greater than a given percentage of all scores (or data point value) in a sample.
+(Note: The typical definition based on greater-than may be called exclusive, in contrast to the alternative definition involving greater than or equal to, so called because it includes one additional data point.)
+I.e., a score in the k-th percentile would be above approximately k% of all scores in its sample.
+For example, the 97th percentile (P97) is the value such that 97% of the data points are less than it.

 Percentiles are a type of quantiles, obtained by a subdivision into 100 groups.
-The 25th percentile is also known as the first quartile (Q_{1}), the 50th percentile as the median or second quartile (Q_{2}), and the 75th percentile as the third quartile (Q_{3}).
+The 25th percentile (P25) is also known as the first quartile (Q_{1}), the 50th percentile (P50) as the median or second quartile (Q_{2}), and the 75th percentile (P75) as the third quartile (Q_{3}).
 For example, the 50th percentile (median) is the score below (or at or below, depending on the definition) which 50% of the scores in the distribution are found.

 Percentiles are expressed in the same unit of measurement as the input scores, not in percent; for example, if the scores refer to human weight, the corresponding percentiles will be expressed in kilograms or pounds.

 In the limit of an infinite sample size, the percentile approximates the percentile function, the inverse of the cumulative distribution function.

-A related quantity is the percentile rank of a score, expressed in percent, which represents the fraction of scores in its distribution that are less than it, an exclusive definition.
+A related quantity is the percentile rank of a given score, expressed as a percentage, which represents the fraction of scores in its distribution that are less than it, an exclusive definition.

 Percentile scores and percentile ranks are often used in the reporting of test scores from norm-referenced tests, but, as just noted, they are not the same.
 For percentile ranks, a score is given and a percentage is computed.
 Percentile ranks are exclusive: if the percentile rank for a specified score is 90%, then 90% of the scores were lower.
 In contrast, for percentiles a percentage is given and a corresponding score is determined, which can be either exclusive or inclusive.
 The score for a specified percentage (e.g., 90th) indicates a score below which (exclusive definition) or at or below which (inclusive definition) other scores in the distribution fall.